 Allow you to create structured content schemas that can be used to based your content on.
 Content Models are only the schema of fields.
 They can then be used to initialize content based on that schema.
 Content can come in the form of an individual item, or as a list of items and can be linked together to create Relationships.
 These items are based on a content schema or Content Model as they are referred to in Agility.

 Component Models are the individual functional components that populate a layout.
 Developers create a toolbox of components Editors can use to compose what type of content is in each layout, and in what order they appear.

 Developers define what components are available in the CMS and what fields they have.
 Each component defined should correspond to a code file within the digital solution.

 A Layout Model represents the general layout of a page.
 You may have a variety of different models with different areas where editors can add Components.
 Each Layout Model defined should correspond to a code file within the digital solution.

 Moderate the security level and access that users have to Layouts, Components, and Assets.
 This gives Admins the ability to limit what specific users can view, add, edit, and remove in your Instance.

 Control the collaboration and review process that should ultimately publish content on to your digital solution.

-Agility CMS is built to be flexible and powerful so you can design a solution that suits your needs.
+Agility is built to be flexible and powerful so you can design a solution that suits your needs.
 You develop and deploy your Website (or App, IoT Device, etc.) outside of Agility and pull-in content using our platform SDKs or REST API.

 Agility provides several ways to customize your experience and integrate with other third-parties to extend the CMS.